Excel At Life--Dedicated to the Pursuit of Excellence in Life, Relationships, Sports and Career

 The next step would be to meet with the team and get team support for the goal setting process by discussing the benefits of goal setting.
 These benefits include directing attention to a particular skill, improving the quality of practice, assuring that the athlete knows what is expected, motivating and relieving boredom, and increasing self-confidence.
 The psychologist should also discuss the importance of attributions, how they affect self-efficacy and performance, and how to develop an effective attributional style.

-In particular, the difference between performance-oriented goals which are directed towards achieving individual skills or behaviors and outcome-oriented goals which are directed towards winning should be delineated.
-A goal focused on a performance-orientation tends to be more effective because it is more under the control of the athlete, involves learning even at the risk of making mistakes, improves problem-solving, and encourages the athlete to be more persistent with higher effort.
-The performance-oriented athlete does not perceive failure but just opportunities to learn and improve.
 The outcome-oriented goals can either be focused on achieving success or avoiding failure.
 An athlete with the success-oriented style will tend to strive to do only well enough to win while trying to avoid the risk of error which will affect future learning and affect the ability to reach the greatest potential; however, the athlete will tend to persist and problem-solve in the face of failure.
 The failure-oriented athlete who sees success as luck and failure as lack of ability will typically be the least successful of these different types because failure will tend to decrease persistence and problem-solving, thereby decreasing overall performance.

 In addition to the above, the psychologist can describe to the team the basic tenets of goal setting.
 These tenets involve setting specific measurable goals, setting challenging but realistic goals, setting practice as well as competitive goals, making sure the goals are framed positively, setting target dates to keep focused, recording goals and making a public commitment, and setting both short-term and long-term goals.